Do you want to send a custom welcome email to new users in WordPress?

 Now, let’s create the welcome email users will receive when they sign up.

-We’ll be setting up an automated sequence of emails for new users.
-To do that, you need to select ‘Email Automation’ campaign.
+We will be setting up an automated sequence of emails for new users.

-On the next screen, click on the ‘Create Automated Series’ button to get started.
+Here, click on the ‘Create Automated Series’ button to get started.

 Next, you will be asked to provide a name for this automated series.
-Use a name that helps you easily identify this campaign later on.

-After that, you need to select a trigger.
 Select ‘A contact joins a list’ from the dropdown menu and then check the box next to the email list you created earlier.

-Click on the Save button to continue.
+Click on the ‘Save’ button to continue.

 Constant Contact will now set up the automated series for you.
 Next, you need to select when you want to send your first email and then create your new custom welcome email.

-Constant Contact comes with dozens of professionally designed email templates to choose from.
-You can start with one and then use a drag and drop builder to compose your email.
+You can start with one and then use a drag-and-drop builder to compose your email.

-Once you are done writing your welcome email, click on the Continue button to save and exit the editor.
+Once you are done writing your welcome email, click on the ‘Continue’ button to save and exit the editor.

-You can now simply click on the ‘Activate Button’ to make this funnel go live.
+You can now simply click on the ‘Activate’ button to make this funnel go live.

-Set up Subsequent Emails in The Series
+Set up Subsequent Emails in the Series

 After your first email, you may want to check how the user is doing.
 Maybe they need a little help.